-Since the shear stresses caused by shear forces in a piping system is very small, this is neglected.
-However, Shear Stresses caused by torsion is of considerable amount.
+Since the shear stresses caused by shear forces in a piping system are very small, this is neglected.
+However, Shear Stresses caused by torsion are of considerable amount.

-Shear Stresses caused by torsion is calculated by the following equation:
+Shear Stresses caused by torsion are calculated by the following equation:

 Thermal or Expansion Stresses in a Piping System:

-In the above figure due to change in temperature ΔT, the pipe length change ΔL= α.ΔT.
+In the above figure due to the change in temperature ΔT, the pipe length changes ΔL= α.ΔT.
 L.